Prem Krishna Khanna: Mauser pistol

 Khanna's father was very wealthy and he was the eldest child in the family and had 2 younger brothers Daya Kishan Khanna and Sri Kishan Khanna.
 His father built a grand Kothi in Shahjahanpur (U.P.), and Khanna took up residence there and began looking after the contracting work of the railways.
-Since Khanna's line of work came with considerable risk from thieves and bandits, he obtained an arms licence for his personal safety.
+Since Khanna's line of work came with considerable risk from thieves and bandits, he obtained an arms license for his personal safety.
 Prem Kishan purchased a Mauser pistol and kept it for his self-protection.

 Contact with Ram Prasad Bismil

-Ram Prasad Bismil was always in search of fire arms and ammunition and he contacted Khanna for his support.
-Khanna could purchase 50 cartridges at a time, so he gave his licence to Bismil to purchase ammunition on his behalf, and a close relationship developed between them.
+Ram Prasad Bismil was always in search of firearms and ammunition and he contacted Khanna for his support.
+Khanna could purchase 50 cartridges at a time, so he gave his license to Bismil to purchase ammunition on his behalf, and a close relationship developed between them.
 Khanna and Bismil occasionally visited the engineers' colony for their help and most of the engineers helped them.

 Delhi, Ahmedabad and Gaya Congress

-In 1918 Khanna participated in the Delhi Congress as a volunteer of "Shahjahanpur Seva Samiti".
+In 1918, Khanna participated in the Delhi Congress as a volunteer of "Shahjahanpur Seva Samiti".
 Bismil was his group leader.
 Khanna, along with other volunteers were selling a book entitled "Amrika Kaise Swadhin Hua?" (en.
 How America Became Independent?) outside the Congress Camp.
 The police raided the camp but the unsold books were removed from the camp by Bismil immediately and nobody was arrested.

 Likewise, Khanna also participated in the 1921 Ahmedabad Congress where the proposal of "Poorn Swaraj" was placed before the delegates.
 When Maulana Hasrat Mohani spoke in favour of this proposal and Mohandas K. Gandhi opposed it, Khanna, Ashfaq and Bismil stood up in favour of Mohani and the audience became totally against Gandhi.
 The proposal was accepted and Non-Cooperation Movement was announced to be moved throughout the country under the leadership of Gandhi.

 When Gandhi withdrew from the movement after Chauri Chaura incident, Khanna started agitation against him along with Ram Prasad Bismil.
 He also went to Gaya with his team of young volunteers and condemned the decisions of Gandhi in the Congress.
 When Subhas Chandra Bose and Pandit Jawahar Lal Nehru supported their stand Gandhi wrote a very strong letter to Nehru not to support these miscreant elements in the Indian National Congress.